antublue/test-engine/README.md

 - It doesn't provide annotations to run methods before / after all test methods and before / after each test argument.

-- It uses a test class constructor approach, limiting you to Java inheritance semantics. (superclass before subclass construction)
+- It uses a test class constructor approach, limiting you to Java inheritance semantics. (superclass before subclass construction.)

 - It doesn't provide the information detailed information during testing or summary information typically wanted for parameterized integration testing.